 Operating any kind of heavy equipment could pose a safety hazard.
 It is important to always be careful and to only operate a piece of heavy equipment after receiving proper training.
 Being consistent and following safety protocols can help keep all excavation operations safe.
 Here are some ways to stay safe while operating an excavator:

 The most important point to remember for any operation of heavy equipment is to only do so if training has been provided and it is safe to do so.
+There are also some tips and tricks online for special projects like operating an excavator on a slope.
 Always request training before agreeing to operate a piece of new machinery.